Integrations overview

 Without that layer, teams keep exporting the same records into slides and spreadsheets and still end the review without one clear decision about what to fix.

-Many teams are not looking for generic churn advice.
-They are trying to make the systems they already use more useful for retention decisions.
+The goal is not generic churn advice.
+It is making the systems already in the stack more useful for retention decisions.

 When the stack question is clear, leaders can keep the right source of truth in place and add the review layer that is still missing.